 Sigiriya gets Abandoned

 Sigiriya was abandoned after the death of Kasyapa (actually his brother did end up conquering the palace, and gave Sigiriya to the Buddhist clergy).
 Kasyapa is generally portrayed as a villain and his Father and Brother are portrayed as benevolent servants of the people.
 This explains a large part of why Kasyapa’s Brother and Father are portrayed as good people; since Buddhist monks always chronicled the history of medieval Sri Lanka!

 I took a flight into Colombo with Sri Lankan Airlines from the United States.
 I then hopped on a bus and went along the Colombo-Habarana highway turning towards the East for about three hours, as you can see the signs on the road.
 Arriving in Inamaluwa, proceed about another 10 km to arrive at Sigiriya.

-Where to stay: I stayed at Cinnamon Hotel’s Chaaya Village Habarana where the cozy cottages are actually thatched roofed rows of rooms with painted brownish yellow exteriors.
+I stayed at Cinnamon Hotel’s Habarana Village where the cozy cottages are actually thatched-roofed rows of rooms with painted brownish yellow exteriors.
 The paint is mixed with mud to ensure its harmony with nature.
 There is serenity here across from the lush forested land that borders the stunning lake.
 It was designed to reflect the rural environs and simplicity of village life.
 The only thing I heard was rustling leaves and chirping birds, so it was quiet and peaceful.

 Disclosure: The writer believes in full disclosure and wanted to let you know that this trip was provided by Cinnamon Hotels and Sri Lanka Airlines.
 As is common in the travel industry, the writer was provided with accommodations, meals, and other compensation.